cpeditor/cpeditor/src/Settings/README.md

 Currently os restricting for a single option is not supported.

+Use `- ===` to separate options into different form layout.
+This is usually used when putting Object and other type of options in the same page.

 #### data

 It includes description of all settings, including those not in the Settings Interface.